Artiizan/vps-rest-api/README.md

 1. **.NET 8 SDK**: Ensure you have the .NET 8 SDK installed on your machine.
 2. **SQLite**: The project uses SQLite as the development database.
 No separate installation is required as SQLite is embedded within the application through Entity Framework Core.
-3. **Visual Studio Code or another IDE**: While you can use any IDE or text editor, Visual Studio Code is recommended for its excellent C# and .NET support.
+3. **Visual Studio Code**: While you can use any IDE or text editor, Visual Studio Code is recommended as the launch files have been preconfigured to speed up testing.

 ### Database